Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 But once you write up a policy at the exchanges or whatever, won't it go into the database for them to refer to later?

-But I wouldn't count on that.
+Perhaps, but I wouldn't count on that.

-Now that that huge database is not going to exist.
+Now, that huge database is not going to exist.

-Wouldn't it all go into the same database though, whether it's an individual or an employer?
+Wouldn't it all go into the same database, though, whether it's an individual or an employer?

-Yeah, but but it this is my point.
+Yeah, but this is my point.

 I don't think that they have any way of actually collecting this data and entering it and have it present, able to be called up with a snap of your finger.